fuzzysabi/fuzzysabi.github.io/cv.md

 # Jeremy "Fuzzy" Conley

 Innovative, skilled, and solution-oriented general engineer with a proven track record of optimizing production processes and reducing costs.
 Skilled in analyzing manufacturing systems and implementing improvements to increase efficiency and productivity.
+Productivity improvement and automation with Python and Git.
 Proficient in CAD software for designing and testing new equipment and processes.
 Proven expertise in managing cross-functional teams and collaborating with suppliers and vendors to ensure on-time delivery of high-quality products.
 Familiarity with Six Sigma methodologies for process improvement and cost reduction.
 In-depth knowledge of lean manufacturing principles and experience with ERP systems such as Oracle.

 ![MX64 test fixture](/pictures/connector_mx64.png){:style="display:block; margin-left:auto; margin-right:auto"}